Best Ever Vegan Pumpkin Pie (Secretly Healthy + Easy!)

 Notes

-Gluten free: Use gluten-free 1:1 baking flour in the pie crust for an all gluten free vegan pumpkin pie.
+Gluten free: Use King Arthur Measure for Measure flour for the gluten free pie crust.
 You can also use this amazing oat flour pie crust.

 Homemade pumpkin puree: I recently tried this, and it totally works!
 This recipe will work great with homemade fresh pumpkin puree.
 Just make sure you’re weighing out how much pumpkin you’ve made (aiming for 22.5 ounces total).